madihasamo/logstash_geospatial_data/README.md

 ## Configuration for directly indexing PostgreSQL data

- 1- Download the PostgreSQL JDBC Driver from PostgreSQL 2- Make sure to install jbdc plugin to allow logstash to communicate with the PostgreSQL database 3- Alter the jbdc string and driver path in the postgres_to_elastic.conf configuration 3- Alter HOST IP and table/index name according to requirements in postgres_to_elastic.conf configuration.
+ 1- Download the PostgreSQL JDBC Driver from PostgreSQL

+ 2- Make sure to install jbdc plugin to allow logstash to communicate with the PostgreSQL database

+ 3- Alter the jbdc string and driver path in the postgres_to_elastic.conf configuration

+ 3- Alter HOST IP and table/index name according to requirements in postgres_to_elastic.conf configuration

  4- Run the command in Logstash deployment section with the modified configuration file as an input